louispool/deskpi-super6c/roles/opensearch-install/README.md

 ```
 Look for the `status` field to be `green`, which indicates that the cluster is healthy and all primary and replica shards are allocated.

-If the Ingress is failing for some reason, you can also access the REST API directly via the OpenSearch pod:
+If the Ingress is failing for some reason, you can also access the REST API directly via the pod itself
 ```shell
 kubectl -n opensearch exec -ti opensearch-cluster-master-0 -- curl -k -u admin http://localhost:9200/_cluster/health?pretty
 ```